Skip to content

 Go for a scenic bike ride.
 For those that prefer a bike workout, the East End of St. Croix offers the East End Loop.
 This 13 mile bicycle route is comprised of the loop made by South Shore Road, East End Road, and their connection point (‘Pelican Way’) on the easternmost point in the loop.
 This scenic ride takes cyclers along St. Croix’s beautiful North Shore and South Shores, countless picturesque bays, and includes views of the iconic Contessa’s Castle and the Divi Carina Bay Resort and Casino.
 Or, for those who seek a little more adventure, the rainforest offers some great mountain biking.
 For your safety, please be mindful the road conditions, watch for potholes and traffic as you ride along the road.

 Hit the gym.
-St. Croix offers a two traditional gyms – both of which offer passes to accommodate the amount of time you will be spending on the island.
-Head to Studio 360 or Beeston Hill Health and Wellness where you hire a personal trainer, or try a new fitness class.
 If you are visiting the island, many of the resorts and hotels now have fitness centers available to their guests.
 Make sure to ask what fitness activities your resort or hotel has available for your use while you enjoy your time on St. Croix!

 Find a pickup game.
 All around St. Croix you can find groups playing a variety of different pickup games pretty regularly.
 You can find traditional pickup games like basketball, soccer, and softball being played at sports complexes and recreation centers island wide.
 Or, you can try something a little more unique like kickball.
 Several of St. Croix’s beaches, including Rainbow Beach and Tamarind Reef, offer beach volleyball games on the weekends.